Blog Post

 Understanding the pop() Method in JavaScript ❌

 The pop() method removes the last element of an array and returns that element.
 This operation also adjusts the length of the array.
-If the array is empty, `pop()` returns `undefined`.
+If the array is empty, pop() returns undefined.

-Press `F12` to open DevTools, navigate to the β€˜console’ tab, and paste the code provided below.
-Press `Enter` and experiment with the code!
+👩💻 Try this example in the console: Press F12 to open DevTools, navigate to the ‘console’ tab, and paste the code provided below.
+Press Enter and experiment with the code!

 const array1 = [1, 2, 3, 4, 5];